Biologically, Species Appropriate, Real and Raw Food for Cats and Dogs

 PREY

-Another major advocate of the raw diet, Dr Tom Lonsdale, in his book Raw Meaty Bones bases his diet on just those three words – raw, meaty, bones.
+Another major advocate of the raw and real food diet, Dr Tom Lonsdale, in his book Raw Meaty Bones bases his diet on just those three words – raw, meaty, bones.
 Whilst not opposed to dogs eating fruit and vegetables, most of the people who follow this diet will agree that the benefits of digesting fruit and vegetables can be obtained from other sources, and recommend fooding a whole prey diet – which would include tripe and smaller animals containing pre-digested vegetable matter.
 Contrary to popular belief, Dr Lonsdale suggested diet contains up to a maximum of one third vegetation – much higher than the revised recommendation by Dr Billinghurst.
 The differences between these two feeding camps is therefore tiny, and often only exists in the minds of the supporters of each author.

 The diet of wolves in the wild is regularly cited as an example to be followed by both those who feed BARF or raw meaty bones, and yet Dr David Mech (see: Wikipedia) (a recognized expert on wolves) has been quoted as saying wolves in fact are not strict carnivores, but carnivores that also eat omnivore foods, further blurring the definitions.